alexbradd/cg-project-2023/seng/README.md

 these are:

 - `mat4`: the model matrix
+- `vec2`: the scaling for the UVs
-- `mat4`: reserved space for later use
+- the rest until 128 bytes is reserved for future use

 These buffers will be bound for all shaders.